fluidtrends/carmel/docs/whitepaper/README.md

 <img align="left" style="margin: 20px" src="https://raw.githubusercontent.com/fluidtrends/carmel/master/images/storybased-icon.png">

 Every Carmel Developer is encouraged to keep a Developer Journal that actively documents their Learning Journey.
 Each developer has their own story and others can participate in that story by connecting, conversing and engaging as their own story develops.
-Carmel generates story elements based on challenges that the developer has either authored or completed and there is also a measure of progress that shows how much the developer knows and what it is that they can do as a software developer.
+Carmel generates story elements based on challenges which the developer either authored or completed and there is also a measure of progress that shows how much the developer knows and what it is that they can do as a software developer.

 ## Challenges